pelagornis/styleguide/kotlin/index.md

 class PaymentService(val paymentGateway: String)
 ```

+#### Interface names
-- **Interface names**: Use the same convention as classes, but prefix with `I` only if it is common in your codebase or necessary for clarity.
+Use the same convention as classes, but prefix with `I` only if it is common in your codebase or necessary for clarity.

 ```kotlin
 interface IStorage {